ReproNim/reproman/README.md

 # Disclaimer

-It is in a alpha stage -- **nothing** is set in stone yet and nothing is usable ATM -- subscribe and wait for the first release.
+It is in a beta stage -- majority of the functionality is usable but Documentation and API enhancements is WiP to make it better.
+Please do not be shy of filing an issue or a pull request.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for the guidance.

 [Git]: https://git-scm.com
 [Git-annex]: http://git-annex.branchable.com